bruab/bruab.github.io/beefs-with-google.md

 title: Beefs with Google
 ---

 Here’s a partial list of reasons I'd like to stop using Google.
+(See also [Beefs with Apple](/beefs-with-apple).)

 ## They're huge